NeuralVFX/llm-sandbox-unreal/docs/TOOLS.md

 Tools can be registered by either adding a file to a search directory, or running commands in a code cell.
 - Both require the `@register_tool` decorator for the LLM to see them

+# How to use Agentic tools:
+- Open a `Prompt Cell`,
+- Click the 🛠️ icon to activate Unreal tools
+- Write a prompt, and execute!

+# Adding Agentic tools
 ## Search Dir
 - Put a python file containing your tools inside `PluginDir/Content/Python/default_tools` or `ProjectDir/Content/Python/tools`
 - This is like a permanant tool